cemanil/LNets/README.md

 # LNets
 Implementation and evaluation of Lipschitz neural networks (LNets).
+Paper link: https://arxiv.org/abs/1811.05381

 # Installation
 * Create a new conda environment and activate it: